Your Rights Under the Credit Card Act

 Since 2009, American consumers have had significantly more protection from potential abuses by credit card issuers, through the Credit Card Accountability, Responsibility, and Disclosure Act (the CARD Act).
 You should no longer get slapped with a rate increase or a new fee with no warning.
 The due date for your payment can't be changed arbitrarily.
 If the terms change in a way you don't like, you can close the account without penalty.

-All of the above may be true, but every individual who uses a credit card should be familiar with the changes brought in by the CARD Act.
-Here is an overview of some of the most significant changes.
+All of the above may be true, but there's much more to it.
+Every individual who uses a credit card should be familiar with the changes brought in by the CARD Act.
+Here is an overview of some of the most significant changes by category.

-Credit card issuers are now required to send at least 45-day advance written notice of an interest rate increase or other significant change such as a higher fee or finance charge.
-Credit card holders must be notified of their right to reject or opt out of the changes.
-The law does not, however, require advance notice of minimum payment increases.
+Credit card issuers are now required to send at least a 45-day advance written notice of an interest rate increase or other significant change such as a higher fee or finance charge.
+Credit cardholders must be notified of their right to reject or opt out of the changes.

 No Increases on Existing Balances